AsfinAchdian/login-machine-trace/README.md

 Show metrics for ssh log-in attempts

-with running command python login-trace.py
+with running command python login-trace.py in AlphaServer

 after running the command it will shown :

 Enter the full path of the file you want to get data from:

 and just type /var/log/auth.log

+and enter the path where the output would stored